krasen86/documentation/README.md

 The team conducted manual testing of the different components, in order to verify both their individual functionality as well as the integration of them as part of the whole distributed system.
 The test cases that were covered are listed in this [spreadsheet document](https://docs.google.com/spreadsheets/d/1sVrW3H8GXKU8Zqsqo28yDHBOg3JuYMPrxIKelI0E1I8/edit?usp=sharing), which provides a description of them, a mapping to the requirements under test as well as the corresponding outcomes that help identify any possible issues.

-In addition, some unit tests were added in the bookingUI component as can be seen in this [report](https://git.chalmers.se/courses/dit355/2020/group-2/client/-/jobs/87834), which they mostly cover the rendering of the respective sub-components.
+In addition, some unit tests were added in the bookingUI component that mostly cover the rendering of the respective sub-components.

 ## Known issues